humnetlab/Planning-the-Electric-Vehicle-Transition-by-Integrating-Spatial-Information-and-Social-Networks/README.md

 [Setup](#Setup)

 <h2 id="Abstract">Abstract</h2>
 In this work, we investigate how spatial social networks influence PEV adoption forecasts by comparing benchmark adoption models at different spatial scales.
 We first aggregate individual purchase records at state, county, and census tract levels, and then we fit the empirical adoption trends at different levels of spatial aggregation in Washington and California.
 To that end, we consider two versions of the Bass model: the original BM and the Social Network BM (SocNet BM).
 We find that before 2022, PEV adoption was primarily driven by individual choices rather than social influences, a dynamic which cannot continue.
-As a result, both models can be calibrated to fit data up to 2022, but including or excluding social network effects leads to a fourfold difference in projections by 2050.
+As a result, both models can be calibrated to fit data up to 2022, but including or excluding social network effects leads to a threefold difference in projections by 2050.
 We observe that SocNet BM characterizes the temporal evolution of spatial auto-correlation better than the State/County BM.
 Also, with limited data, a combination of parameter sets of SocNet BM can fit the current adoption trend but lead to very different forecasts.
 At last, we point out that promotion campaigns should be designed based on the understanding of spatial social network structure in the area of interest as the effectiveness of campaigns is tied to the local socio-demographical structure.
 Altogether, the study offers insights on the forecast based on early adopters that is valuable to planning power grid demand and the allocation of charging infrastructure.

 <h2 id="Dataset">Dataset</h2>